Zidan1146/Zidan1146/README.md

 # Hello!
-I'm Zidan (A.K.A King Pea if you're from pvz community)
+I'm Zidan (A.K.A King Pea if you're from Plants vs. Zombies community)

 INFP 4W5 RIA